Classification of non-Kahler surfaces and locally conformally Kahler geometry: Non-K ahler elliptic surfaces

 \subsection{Isotrivial elliptic fibrations}

-\proposition Let $M$ be a be a non-K\"ahler compact complex surface, admitting an elliptic fibration $\pi:\; M \arrow S$.
+\proposition Let $M$ be a non-K\"ahler compact complex surface, admitting an elliptic fibration $\pi:\; M \arrow S$.
 Denote by $C$ a general fiber of $M$.
 Then there is a natural holomorphic action of $C$ on $M$, transitive on fibers and free on non-multiple fibers.

-\proof Two pairs of points $(a, b)$ and $(a_1, b_1)$ on a smooth genus 1 curve $T$ are called {\bf rationally equivalent} if there exists an translation automorphism of $T$ mapping $(a, b)$ to $(a_1, b_1)$.
+\proof Two pairs of points $(a, b)$ and $(a_1, b_1)$ on a smooth genus 1 curve $T$ are called {\bf rationally equivalent} if there exists a translation automorphism of $T$ mapping $(a, b)$ to $(a_1, b_1)$.
 Clearly, the set $\Jac(T)$ of such pairs up to rational equivalence is a curve isomorphic to $T$, with a fixed point $(x,x)$, which we can consider as the group unit.
 We can consider $T$ as a torsor over the group $\Jac(T)$. \footnote{A torsor over a group $G$ is a set with a free and transitive $G$-action.}

-Let $\Jac(M)$ be the fiberwise Jacobian of $M$, that is, the set of pair of points $x, y \in C_s=\pi^{-1}(s)$ up to rational equivalence.
+Consider the relative Jacobian $\Jac(M)$ of $M$ over $B$ (\cite{_Lopes_Martin:relJac_}), that is, a quotient of the product $M\times_B M$ by rational equivalence: two points $x, y\in M\times_B M$ are rationally equivalent if they can be connected by rational curves.
+Locally, we can interpret the relative Jacobian using the relative Albanese map (see \ref{kodaira.rem} and Step 4 of \ref{_elli_bundle_Theorem_}).

 The map $\pi:\; \Jac(M)\arrow S$ is a locally trivial fibration with a globally defined section, hence it is trivial.
-The natural fiberwise action of $\Jac(M)=C\times S$ on $M$ defines the action on $M$, transitive on fibers and free on general fibers. \endproof
+The natural fiberwise action of $\Jac(M)=C\times S$ on $M$ defines the action on $M$, which is free and transitive on general fibers.
+This action is transitive on all fibers.
+To see this, consider the set